agrechnev/first_steps_mediapipe/README.md

 custom shell scripts), as the usual tools like CMake find_package or pkgconfig are not available in Bazel.

 Finally, is there any IDE for Bazel C++ projects?
 CLion plugin is advertized, but it does not work with modern CLion versions.
-VS code also has Bazel plugins, which did not work for me either.
-However, if I open the entire MP tree as a single VS Code project, VS Code can (mostly) find MP headers, and thus the "Show symbol definition" function works.
+VS code also has Bazel plugins, which did not work for me either (I don't know enough Bazel or vs code to tell why).
+However, if I open the entire MP tree as a single
+VS Code project, VS Code can (mostly) find MP headers, and thus the "Show symbol definition" function works with MP symbols (but not with OpenCV symbols).
 To me this is the main reason to use IDE (as opposed to a text editor).
 So I edited the code in VS Code, and executed it from the terminal.
 Downside: VS code runs `cpptools` almost non-stop, taking computer resources.